 Ariadne has helped to create a number of new knowledge tools for funders:

-The State of Global Foundation Grantmaking for Social Change and Human Rights Funders (For all): The data that has been collected in the Foundation Maps database, which has been added to for a number of years, can now be used by anyone to track overall trends in funding over time.
-A summary of this information is publically available.
+The State of Global Foundation Grantmaking for Social Change and Human Rights Funders (For all): The data that has been collected in the Foundation Maps database, which has been added to for more than 10 years, can now be used by anyone to track overall trends in funding over time.
+A summary of this information is publicly available.

 • See the interactive online map: The State of Global Foundation Grantmaking for Social Change and Human Rights Funders.